 5. Inappropriate Relationships

 Relationships are important to make teamwork possible.
-To ensure healthy relationships on the project, team members are not permitted to date or establish “favorite friends”.
+To ensure healthy relationships on the trip, team members are not permitted to date or establish “favorite friends”.
 Those who are in an existing dating relationship are asked to forego any handholding, kissing, or public display of affection.
-Also, no one is to spend “exclusive time” with any other person during the project.
-We desire that the project be a place where everyone can be comfortable with everybody.
+Also, no one is to spend “exclusive time” with any other person during the trip.
+We desire that the trip be a place where everyone can be comfortable with everybody.
 Exclusive relationships cause others to feel left out instead of included.
 And when participants become involved it is easy to lose the focus for why we are on the mission trip.